rahulkrishy/CPT_Github/README.md

          " git push origin --delete <old_branch_name> " - ( Renaming a branch in Git doesn't create a copy of the branch; instead, it directly renames the existing branch.
 However, when it comes to the remote repository, Git maintains separate references for local and remote branches.
 When you rename a branch locally using git branch -m, the remote repository still has a reference to the old branch name.
 To update the remote reference and reflect the name change, you use git push origin --delete <old_branch_name> to delete the old branch on the remote repository, followed by git push origin <new_branch_name> to push the renamed branch. )
          " git push origin <new_branch_name> " - command pushes the renamed branch to the remote repository with the new name.

-Step 15: Delete the branch
+step 15: Delete the branch
          (1)(To delete in local branch repo)
          " git checkout <other_branch> " - Before deleting the branch, switch to a branch other than the one you want to deleting.
 You cannot delete the branch you are currently on.
          " git branch -d <branch_name> " - Deletes the specified branch.
 If the branch has unmerged changes, Git will prevent the deletion,   and you'll need to use -D to force the deletion.
 'Or